laggingreflex/gfork/README.md

 ### **Protip**

-Instead of directly cloning inside the `node_modules` dir of your current project, you should clone it in a separate dir and [**use `npm link`**][npm link] to link those projects into your current project's `node_modules`.
+Instead of directly cloning inside your `./project/node_modules/…` dir, you should clone it in a separate dir and [**use `npm link`**][npm link] to link those projects into your current project's `node_modules`.
 It'll allow you to use the same forked module across different projects.
 You can specify the `--forks-dir` as any dir on your computer.

 ```sh
 $ gfork express --forks-dir /home/my-forks